code-423n4/2023-03-asymmetry-findings/data/rotcivegaf-Q.md

 When `stake` in the contract `SafEth` some WEIs could be stuck in the contract because the equation [`uint256 ethAmount = (msg.value * weight) / totalWeight;`](https://github.com/code-423n4/2023-03-asymmetry/blob/44b5cd94ebedc187a08884a7f685e950e987261c/contracts/SafEth/SafEth.sol#L88), in example: ethAmount = (99 * 1) / 100 = 0.99 = 0 => lost 1 wei

+### [L‑06] Can't remove derivatives

+The `SafEth` can't remove derivatives, if the any derivative goes wrong can't remove it Add a function to give the possibility to remove a derivative